 I'm branding and repositioning lululemon.
 It’s a big job, but I’m working with a really amazing team to ensure that this new brand experience will resonate with our guests.
 The company has a long, and controversial past, and has done some amazing accomplishments.
 It’s a brand rooted in yoga, and mindfulness, which are two things that the world needs right now.
 We all need to focus on being well, and there are only a handful of brands that can pull this off in an authentic way. lululemon is one of them, and our focus, as well as our innovations in performance fabrics, make us well positioned to spread this message in a meaningful way.

-Shorten your learning curve, make the most of your resources, and maximize your impact and results.
-Clarify your strengths, blind spots and and get a custom action plan to level up.
+Clarify your strengths, understand obstacles and get a custom action plan to level up.

 Noah Koff's mission is to help ambitious founders become the best version of themselves, by developing their mindset, skillset and toolset.
 He is an entrepreneur who has founded and built multiple companies from the ground up, including Redwood, a successful consulting practice based in Portland, Oregon.
 His wisdom comes from decades working for respected agencies and INC5000 recognized companies big and small.
 Noah's roots extend from global business hubs; San Francisco, New York City and London, where he's worked across diverse categories and business models.